TheLucasSchwarz/zeroshotENGINE/README.md

 * Provide your own text for classification or use a provided example text.
 * Observe how the hierarchical classification process works in real-time.

+### Run your first zeroshot project in python

+**[Tutorial: Get started with your first classification](docs/Tutorial_Get_Started.md)**: This tutorial provides example code for your first test project, which you can use as a template to build and adapt your own research projects.
+For more detailed information and advanced usage, please refer to the [[Documentation]].

 ### Documentation
 For more detailed information about the framework and its implementation, please refer to the following documentation: